The Other Side of Midnight: Plot

-Catherine's claims against them lead Larry and Noelle to be put on trial for her murder.
+Catherine's claims against them cause Larry and Noelle to be put on trial for her murder.
 Demiris is noticeably absent, but visits Noelle in jail.
 He claims to still love her and offers to pay the judge off if she will stay with him forever.
 Towards the end of the trial, Demiris' lawyer, Napoleon Chotas, informs Larry, Noelle, and Larry's lawyer Stavros that Demiris made a deal with the judge: if they plead guilty, Larry will be banned from Greece and will serve a short sentence in America while Noelle's passport will be taken and she will stay with him forever.
 They both agree to the deal.
 However, after pleading guilty, they realize that there was never a deal made when the judge thanks them for having a conscience and admitting to the murder despite the lack of evidence against them.
-Chotas offers Starvos a position in his firm in exchange for his silence.
+Chotas offers Stavros a position in his firm in exchange for his silence.
 They are sentenced to death, and Demiris, sitting in the courtroom, looks pleased.
 They are executed months later.

 In the end, Demiris donates money to a convent near the sea, where a woman implied to be Catherine is kept, having been found on the shore.